 - Surgery to remove your spleen is rarely needed but may be done to stop your body from destroying platelets.

-- Care for your skin.
-Use a soft toothbrush to keep your skin and gums from bleeding.
+- Be careful with skin and mouth care.
+Use a soft washcloth when you bathe.
+Use a soft toothbrush to keep your gums from bleeding.
 Use lip balm to prevent your lips from cracking.
-Use a soft washcloth during baths or showers.
 Apply lotion to dry skin.
-Do not cut your nails too short.
+Keep your nails trimmed.
 If you shave, use an electric shaver.
-Wear slippers or shoes to protect your feet.

 - Do not take aspirin or NSAIDs.
-These medicines can lower platelet levels.
-This may cause you to bleed and bruise more easily.
+These medicines can cause you to bleed and bruise more easily.

-- Carry medical alert identification.
-Wear jewelry or carry a card that says you have thrombocytopenia.
+Wear medical alert jewelry or carry a card that says you have thrombocytopenia.
 Ask your healthcare provider where to get these items.

 - You have any of the following signs of a heart attack: